mrloulass/java-notes/README.md

     - click the line of code number and run the code in debug mode
     - internal state: variable values, the result of certain lines of code is executed ot not

+## Package
+- organizing and group your classes together

+## Comments
+- single line uses `//` in the begin
+- multi line uses `/*can add multi comments between */`

+## Variables
+- is a box that store data types

+## Data Types

+### Primitive Types

+- Boolean: represent a true or false value (Ex: Is a light on or off)
+- Int: represent a whole number (Ex: number of siblings)
+- Double: represent a decimal number (Ex: your GPA 3.3)
+- Char: represent a single letter or symbol (Ex: your First initial)

+### Reference Types

+- String: a sequence of ordered characters (Ex: a word or person's name) or built out of characters
+  - String value: will have quotation marks around it (`"speaker"`)
+  - String variable: `string myFavoriteWord = "speaker"`
+  - String operation:
+    - charAt: is a special string operation that allows us to access a character at a specific location within the string
+      - `variable.charAt(index)`
+      - Input: index of the wanted character
+      - Output: the value of the character at the inputted index